cuongvu3009/Mern-booking/README.md

 2. In client directory, run "npm start" to start the client side
 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

 [API routes] can be accessed on [http://localhost:5000/api/v1/].
 This endpoint can be edited in `server/server.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.